Zero-Downtime Database Migrations

 Platform Key Considerations

 SQL Server Most ALTER operations are metadata-only in modern versions, completing almost instantly.
 However, adding columns with defaults on large tables can still acquire locks.
-Online index rebuilds (WITH (ONLINE = ON)) allow concurrent access during index operations.
+Online index rebuilds (WITH (ONLINE = ON)) allow concurrent access during index operations — see Microsoft's ALTER INDEX reference for which operations qualify.

-PostgreSQL CREATE INDEX CONCURRENTLY builds indexes without blocking writes.
+PostgreSQL CREATE INDEX CONCURRENTLY builds indexes without blocking writes — the PostgreSQL docs on building indexes concurrently cover the locking trade-offs and how to recover from a failed concurrent build.
 Adding a column with no default is instant, but adding one with a volatile default requires a full table rewrite.
 Use ALTER TABLE ...
 SET DEFAULT separately to avoid long locks.

 MySQL ALTER TABLE ...
-ALGORITHM=INPLACE performs many operations without a table copy.
+ALGORITHM=INPLACE performs many operations without a table copy — MySQL's Online DDL Operations reference lists which ALTER variants permit concurrent DML.
 For changes that still require a copy, external tools like pt-online-schema-change or gh-ost use trigger-based or binlog-based approaches to avoid downtime.

 General rule: always test the specific operation on a staging environment with production-sized data before running it in production.
 An operation that completes in milliseconds on a 1,000-row dev table may lock for minutes on a 100-million-row production table.